 Shoulder injury compensation payouts in Australia vary by case.
 As a general rule, WorkCover payouts for shoulder injuries should cover the cost of medical services or treatment you require if it happened at or as a result of your work, but each case is different.
 Shoulder injury compensation in Australia varies depending on a range of factors including how the injury occurred and how severe it is.
 For example, compensation for a shoulder injury requiring surgery will be different to a shoulder injury that required a few weeks of physical therapy.

 In cases where an injury has occurred, the amount of compensation you are able to receive will be based on a range of factors including loss of earnings, its impact on your quality of life and so on.
-To better understand what you can claim for and what you could be compensated for, it is best to get in touch with lawyers who understand the particulars around shoulder injury compensation.
+To better understand what you can claim for and what you could be compensated for, it is best to get in touch with injury lawyers Gold Coast who understand the particulars around shoulder injury compensation.

 Shoulder Injury Compensation at GC Law

-Sustaining an injury at work can be a difficult experience, but shoulder injuries in particular can be complicated as their impacts can be long lasting.
+Sustaining an injury at work can be a difficult experience, but shoulder injuries in particular can be complicated as their impacts can be long-lasting.
 Before going direct to your employer for your shoulder injury compensation, you should get in touch with the GC Law team for a free, no obligation case review to ensure you fully understand the situation and what you may be entitled to.